nicholasjclark/Mediterranean-Fishes-MRF/README.md

     the `MRFcov` package (Clark et al., 2018) to analyse the binary presence-absence data downloaded in Step 1 above.
 While `R` code in `Workflow/Appendix_S2_Models.pdf` is available to replicate this
-    step, please note that these functions were originally run on a high-performance computing cluster using 24 processing cores to speed up computations.
+    step, note that a previous version of `MRFcov` was used and so some of the argument names may have changed but most steps should still work.
+Alos please note that these functions were originally run on a high-performance computing cluster using 24 processing cores to speed up computations.
 The models will take several hours or more to complete even on a powerful machine.
 We have provided the original